Where can you buy home insurance that allows exotic pets?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-To buy home insurance that allows exotic pets coverage is unlikely to happen.
+Pets are family, and we care about them to the point where pet insurance exists, which is wonderful!
+However, to buy home insurance that allows coverage for exotic animals is unlikely to happen.
 Most policies will require an exclusion that says your exotic pet is not covered.
-You can, however, purchase separate exotic pet insurance (visit the pet insurance section of our site for additional information).
-Read on for details.
+You can, however, purchase separate insurance for exotic pets (visit the pet insurance section of our site for additional information).
+Read on for the details and conditions that are required.

 If you are the owner of exotic pets, it may be very difficult to find a home insurance policy that covers your pets.
-When an insurance company insures a home with an exotic pet, they are taking on unique risks including personal liability, if someone in your home is bitten or even attacked by the animal.
+When an insurance company insures a home with an exotic pet, they are taking on unique risks including personal liability if someone in your home is bitten or even attacked by the animal.
+So, finding home insurance that allows exotic pets can be hard.

 They are also taking on increased property damage risk, if your pet damages the home or escapes to the yard and causes damage.
-But there are still some home insurance options available for you.
+Pet owners know that a wide range of situations can occur from an energetic pet, but don’t let this discourage you.
+There are still some home insurance options available for you.

 The definition is changing as more and more people take rare animals as pets.